edupoux/MVA_2020_SL/TD_#2/README.md

 ## Virtual Machine
 On this machine you will find all the necessary tools needed to complete the TD.
-The password to retrieve the file is "".
 The Virtual Machine is big, it has a size of 6.5 Go, so the download may be slow.

 ### How to load the .ova
 To load the .ova and start using your virtual machine, simply open virtualbox, click on *import appliance*, point to the .ova file, and you're ready to go.